holtrop/glcxx/README.md

 C++ include path, and the *.cpp sources under the `src` directory need to be compiled and linked with the project.

+glcxx headers need access to an OpenGL header.
+The integrating project should define the macro `GLCXX_GL_INCLUDE` to a string naming the include file to use.

 ## License

 glcxx is licensed under the [MIT License](LICENSE).